 “Good.
-So you will keep your mouth shut about our visit to Grandma’s.
-Early tomorrow morning, when Daddy leaves the house, we will go to Osogbo.
+So, you will keep your mouth shut about our visit to Grandma’s.
+Early tomorrow morning, when Daddy leaves, we will go to Osogbo.
 Okay?”

 Lekan and I nodded.
-I wasn’t elated to go and stay with my maternal grandmother.
+I wasn’t elated about staying with my maternal grandmother.
 She was in many ways like Mommy, and she possessed holes for teeth.
 When she spoke, a lot of saliva flew out of her mouth.
 And if you were not lucky, you would get plops of mashed Kolanut on your face.